pabloinsente/sf_for_beh_ss/README.md

 **Note about environments and dependencies**: other programming languages like R, Julia, etc., have their own solutions for environment isolation and dependency managment.
 Today's examples are based on python.
 If you need to use multiple programming languages, the best solution is to use Docker containers, in which you can "package" your whole software system: code, runtime, system tools, system libraries and settings, to be reproduced in another machine.
 Docker is beyond the scope of this tutorial.
 You can learn more [here](https://www.docker.com/resources/what-container), [here](https://www.youtube.com/watch?v=Q2u1wcfmlzw), and [here](https://www.youtube.com/watch?v=gBalsA-x300).

 There are multiple alternatives to create virtual environments in python.
-We'll use [**venv**](https://docs.python.org/3/library/venv.html) because of its simplicity and comes by default in python 3.
+We'll use [**venv**](https://docs.python.org/3/library/venv.html) because of it's lightweight and simple to use.

 #### 2.1 Create virtual environment

-In the root of your project directory type
+In the root of your project directory type:

 ```Python
 python3 -m venv venv
 ```

-**Note**: if you're not sure where in your file system is your terminal, type to see the path
+**Note**: if you're not sure where in your file system is your terminal, type to see the path:

 ```terminal
 pwd